How to Use an iPhone for Writing your Novel

 - The iPhone + stand + external keyboard + Microsoft Word combination is ideal for first draft writing on trains, planes and in cafes.

 - iPhone voice dictation is good for writing dialogue-heavy scenes hands free.

 - The on-screen keyboard is usable for editing when the other options aren’t possible.

-If you’d like to discuss any issues related to using the iPhone for writing please email me.
+If you’d like to discuss any issues related to writing on iPhone please email me.
 Otherwise, feel free to share the article using the buttons below.